antvis/G6/docs/manual/middle/animation.en.md

     },
   },
   'circle',
 ); // This custom node extend the built-in node 'circle'.
-Except for the rewrited afterDraw, other functions will extend from 'circle' node
+Except for the overrode afterDraw, other functions will extend from 'circle' node
 ```

 #### Background Animation